-LGBT RIGHTS: While there are no laws in Haiti restricting LGBT individuals, groups or behavior, anti-LGBT sentiment exists.
-Persons identified as LGBT in Haiti may be targeted for shunning, harassment, and discrimination.
-LGBT travelers should review the LGBT Travel Information page
+LGBT RIGHTS: While there are no laws in Haiti restricting the rights of LGBT individuals or advocacy groups, anti-LGBT sentiment exists.
+Persons openly identified as LGBT may be targeted for harassment, discrimination, or physical attacks.
+LGBT travelers should review the LGBT Travel Information page.

 ACCESSIBILITY: While in Haiti, individuals with disabilities may find accessibility and accommodation very different from what is found in the United States.
 Businesses and institutions in Haiti generally do not make special accommodation for persons with disabilities.
 Additionally, Haitian authorities do not effectively enforce laws mandating access to transportation, communication, and public buildings by persons with disabilities.

-Pedestrian sidewalks and walkways are limited, and, when present, often end abruptly, causing accidents.
+Pedestrian sidewalks and walkways are limited and, when present, are frequently congested by sidewalk commerce and often end abruptly, causing accidents.
 Accommodations and reduced fares on public transportation are not offered for elderly individuals or persons with disabilities.
 Pedestrian crosswalks are rarely established and are not adhered to, creating risk for pedestrians traversing roads in both business and residential areas.

-Medical facilities in Haiti are scarce and for the most part sub-standard.
+Medical facilities including ambulance services in Haiti are scarce and for the most part sub-standard.
 Outside of the capital standards are often even lower than in Port-au-Prince.
-Medical care in Port-au-Prince is limited, and the level of community sanitation is extremely low.
+Medical care in Port-au-Prince is limited and the level of community sanitation is extremely low.
 Life-threatening emergencies often require evacuation by air ambulance at the patient's expense.
-Doctors and hospitals often expect immediate cash payment in advance for health services.
+Doctors and hospitals often expect advance or immediate cash payment for health services.
+We encourage all visitors to purchase medical evacuation insurance prior to arriving in Haiti.
 In the event of a medical emergency requiring evacuation, a list of air ambulance or charter flight services is available at the U.S. Embassy website.

-Information on vaccinations and other health precautions, such as safe food and water precautions, malaria and insect bite protection, may be obtained from the Centers for Disease Control and Prevention’s hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747) or via the CDC web site.
-The CDC also provides specific travel and cholera information for Haiti at their Haiti Traveler’s Health and Cholera in Haiti web pages.
+Information on vaccinations and other health precautions, such as safe food and water precautions, malaria and insect bite protection, may be obtained from the Centers for Disease Control and Prevention’s hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747) or via the CDC web site..
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) web site.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.
 Tuberculosis is an increasingly serious health concern in Haiti.
 For further information, please consult the CDC's information on Tuberculosis.

 Travel & Transportation

-Public transportation in Haiti consists primarily of “tap-taps” that run regular routes within urban areas and between towns in the countryside.
+Public transportation in Haiti consists primarily of “tap-taps” - privately owned buses or pick-up trucks that serve as share taxis in Haiti.
+“Tap taps” run regular routes within urban areas and between towns in the countryside.
 A handful of public buses exist in the capital.
 Neither is considered reliable nor safe.
-Regular marked taxis are nonexistent.
+Regular marked taxis are virtually nonexistent.
 We strongly discourage the use of “tap-taps,” public buses, and taxis.
-They pose the risk of vehicular accident - “tap-taps” in particular are hazardous because they are open and passengers are often ejected during an accident – and have been the site of numerous robberies and kidnappings in the past.
+Because they have no passenger restraints, there is a significant risk of ejection in any accident or even rough driving.
+In addition, they have been the nexus of numerous robberies and kidnappings in the past.

 Never ride in open vehicles that lack seatbelts or on motorbikes without helmets.
 If you are visiting Haiti to assist in humanitarian projects, you should confirm that your sponsoring organization has arranged to provide safe, reliable transportation during your stay.
 U.S. citizens have suffered life-threatening injuries and some have been killed after being thrown from open vehicles or motorbikes during accidents in Haiti.
 Those who drive in Haiti should do so defensively and conservatively, should avoid confrontations such as jockeying for position, and remain aware of the vehicles around them.
 Drivers should carry the phone numbers of people to call for assistance in an emergency, as Haitian authorities are unlikely to respond to requests for assistance.
 When traveling outside of Port-au-Prince, drivers should caravan with other vehicles to avoid being stranded in the event of an accident or breakdown.

 Although Haitian law requires that applicants pass both a written and a driving test to qualify for a driver’s license, many Haitian drivers appear unaware of traffic laws.
 Signaling imminent actions is not widely practiced and not all drivers use turn indicators or international hand signals properly.
-For instance, many drivers use their left blinker for all actions, including turning right and stopping in the road, and others flap their left arm out the window to indicate that they will be taking an unspecified action.
+For instance, many drivers use their left blinker for all actions, including right turns and stops.
+Non-standard and non-intuitive hand signals are used to indicate a variety of actions.
 Drivers do not always verify that the road is clear before switching lanes, turning, or merging.
 When making a left-hand turn, drivers should be aware that traffic may pass on the left while they are attempting to turn.
 This is legal in Haiti.
 The driver passing on the left has the right of way even when the car being overtaken has its left-hand turn signal on and is attempting to turn left.

 Speed limits are seldom posted and are generally ignored.
 Speeding is the cause of many fatal traffic accidents in Haiti, as are overloaded vehicles on winding, mountainous roads and vehicles without brakes.
 Poor maintenance and mechanical failures often cause accidents as well.
-Drivers should be particularly cautious at night, as unlighted vehicles can appear without warning.
+Unlit vehicles pose a particular threat at night.

 Right of way is not widely observed in Haiti, and there are few operational traffic lights or traffic signs.
 It is advisable at most intersections to stop and verify that there is no oncoming traffic even if it appears that you have the right of way.
 Drivers can be quite aggressive and will seldom yield.
 Walls built to the edge of roads frequently make it impossible to see around corners, forcing drivers to edge their cars into the road at intersections to check for oncoming traffic.